vectara/vectara-docs/www/docs/api-reference/indexing-apis/indexing.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

 The first step in using <Config v="names.product"/> is to index a set of related documents or content into a corpus.
-Indexing a document enables you to make data available for search and retrieval.
+Indexing a document enables you to make data available for search and retrieval more efficiently.

+Our indexing focuses on transforming unstructured or semi-structured data into a structured format that enables the data to become more easily searchable.
+This endpoint supports a variety of data formats by allowing for detailed specification of document attributes and metadata.

 ## Standard Indexing REST Endpoint